splunk/SA-ctf_scoreboard/README.md

 15. Disable access to the questions for the ctf_competitor role.
   * Go to Boss of the SOC Admin app and load Edit->Question Access dashboard.
   * The current status of questions will be displayed.
-Disable access until immediately before you are ready to begin the deck, then enable it.
+Disable access until immediately before you are ready to begin the competition, then enable it.